brillout/wildcard-api/readme.md

 ## Error Handling

-Calling an endpoint throws an error when:
+Calling an endpoint throws an error if and only if:
-- The browser couldn't connect to the server.
-(The user is offline or your server is down.)
+- the browser couldn't connect to the server (the browser is offline or your server is down), or
-- The endpoint function threw an error.
+- the endpoint function threw an error.

 ~~~js
 // Browser